hdngr/sriracha/README.md

 ## Quick Start
 ...
 ## Options
-Options can be set globally through the options object passed to admin, or on individual Mongoose Schemas.
+Options can be set globally through the options object passed to siracha, or on individual Mongoose Schemas.
 The cleanest way to define options related to an individual model is directly on the Schema itself.
 However setting options via the options object, is offered as a convenience method.

 ### Setting Options Globally:

 ```
-app.use('/admin', admin(models, {...}));
+app.use('/admin', admin({...}));
 ```

 #### Options: